 Recently Anthony William did a Hay House Radio episode about endometriosis, fibroids and PCOS.
 (Take a listen to the recording here).
 I’m a huge fan of William’s and have found great results by following the advice he provides in his Medical Medium books.

 One of William’s primary messages is that chronic illness goes back to “bugs” in your system.
-These bugs show up in the way of invasive, hard-to-defeat bacteria and viruses including streptococcus (strep), the Epstein-Barr virus (EBV), HHV-6 and others in the herpes family, including shingles, the human papillomavirus (HPV), and more.
+These bugs show up in the way of invasive, hard-to-defeat bacteria and viruses including streptococcus (strep), the Epstein-Barr virus (EBV), HHV-6 and others in the herpes family, including shingles, and more.

 Often times you’re prescribed antibiotics to help ward off these “bugs”, (if possible) but as William points out in the recent episode, where do they end up then?

 Viruses, bacteria & your reproductive system

 According to William, there’s viral debris and/or bacteria by-product that can end up in your reproductive system.
 It builds up in your tissues and couples with stray endometrial cells and other things to form a toxic combo.

 Unhealthy cells develop and expand where they’re not supposed to be.
 They combine with unhealthy hormones found in the environment and are partly responsible, he says, for endometriosis.

 Cysts tribe around unhealthy cells, and there’s a calcification that happens as your immune system protects you.
 The cyst’s purpose is to trap these negative factors inside, so they don’t do further harm.
 According to William, each cyst in your body contains information about toxins and viruses in your system.

 Since every woman’s experience is different with endometriosis, perhaps this is a big reason why.
 There are different combinations of toxic factors unique to your experience in this life.